KippuRocks/saifu/README.md

 To develop all apps and packages, run the following command:

 ```
-cd my-turborepo
+cd kippu2
-pnpm dev
+yarn dev
 ```

 ### Remote Caching

-Turborepo can use a technique known as [Remote Caching](https://turbo.build/repo/docs/core-concepts/remote-caching) to share cache artifacts across machines, enabling you to share build caches with your team and CI/CD pipelines.
+Turborepo can use a technique known as [Remote Caching][turbo:remote-caching] to share cache artifacts across machines, enabling you to share build caches with your team and CI/CD pipelines.

 By default, Turborepo will cache locally.
 To enable Remote Caching you will need an account with Vercel.
-If you don't have an account you can [create one](https://vercel.com/signup), then enter the following commands:
+If you don't have an account you can [create one][vercel:signup], then enter the following commands:

 ```
 cd my-turborepo
 npx turbo login
 ```

-This will authenticate the Turborepo CLI with your [Vercel account](https://vercel.com/docs/concepts/personal-accounts/overview).
+This will authenticate the Turborepo CLI with your [Vercel account][vercel:account].

 Next, you can link your Turborepo to your Remote Cache by running the following command from the root of your Turborepo:

 ```
 npx turbo link